The Bell Jar Summary

 I felt so fine by the time we came to the yoghourt and strawberry jam that I decided I would let Constantin seduce me.

-The Bell Jar, chapter 7
+The Bell Jar, Esther Greenwood, Chapter 7

 But they just fall asleep, and nothing happens.
 She wakes up at night and wonders what it is like to be married.
 Esther reaches the conclusion that it is all about cleaning and washing.
 Her ambitions do not match with a marriage.